 Future Proof Roadmap

-The Spectrum-NET roadmap contains new, highly innovative capabilities including a regulator portal for collaboration between regulators and operators on interference issues, integration with infield interference hunting equipment, integration with SON tools for closed-loop actions, and optimization of new 3GPP Release 16 RF interference related features.
+The Spectrum-NET roadmap contains additional highly innovative capabilities including, a regulator portal for collaboration between regulators and operators on interference issues, integration with SON tools for closed-loop actions, a cross-border ML-driven linear regression model, and centralized optimization of the new 3GPP Release 16 RIM-RS feature.
 Spectrum-NET’s Deep Convolutional Neural Network (CNN) models are trained with RF interference signatures (labeled measurement data) from mobile networks across the globe.
 As new interference types are identified, additional measurement samples associated with the new interference type are labeled, and the models are re-trained with the new data.